swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

   /// A Boolean value indicating whether this scalar is considered
   /// whitespace.
   ///
-  /// All Unicode scalars with the `White_Space` property are
+  /// All Unicode scalars with the derived `White_Space` property are
   /// considered whitespace, including:
   ///
   /// - `CHARACTER TABULATION` (U+0009)